 A public program for a space that does not exist, yet

-by students of Praxis (The University of the Arts Helsinki) and CuMMA (Aalto Arts)
+A collaborative project by Praxis (The University of the Arts Helsinki) and CuMMA (Aalto University, Department of Art)

 Event details are subject to change.
 See also Facebook event.

 This event is part of the Research Pavilion’s Camino Events series, a cross-artistic program which consists of screenings, concerts, seminars, artist talks, performances and interventions from over 100 artists and artistic-researchers from art universities of Northern Europe.

 The Research Pavilion is created and hosted by Uniarts Helsinki, and realized together with the Norwegian Artistic Research Programme and the Swedish Art Universities’ collaboration Konstex in co-operation with the Academy of Fine Arts Vienna and Zurich University of the Arts.